 David Gilmour

-David Jon Gilmour ( ; born 6 March 1946) is an English musician, singer and songwriter, who is a member of the rock band Pink Floyd.
-He joined as guitarist and co-lead vocalist in 1967, shortly before the departure of founding member Syd Barrett.
-Pink Floyd achieved international success with the concept albums ''The Dark Side of the Moon'' (1973), ''Wish You Were Here'' (1975), ''Animals'' (1977), ''The Wall'' (1979) and ''The Final Cut'' (1983).
-By the early 1980s, they had become one of the highest-selling and most acclaimed acts in music history; by 2012, they had sold more than 250 million records worldwide, including 75 million in the United States.
-Following the departure of Roger Waters in 1985, Pink Floyd continued under Gilmour's leadership and released three more studio albums.
+Gilmour at the [[Royal Albert Hall]] in 2024 David Jon Gilmour ( ; born 6 March 1946) is an English guitarist, singer and songwriter who is a member of the rock band Pink Floyd.
+He joined in 1967, shortly before the departure of the founder member Syd Barrett.
+By the early 1980s, Pink Floyd had become one of the highest-selling and most acclaimed acts in music history.
+Following the departure of Roger Waters in 1985, Pink Floyd continued under Gilmour's leadership and released the studio albums ''A Momentary Lapse of Reason'' (1987), ''The Division Bell'' (1994) and ''The Endless River'' (2014).

-Gilmour has produced a variety of artists, such as the Dream Academy, and has released four solo studio albums: ''David Gilmour'' (1978), ''About Face'' (1984), ''On an Island'' (2006), and ''Rattle That Lock'' (2015).
-He is also credited for bringing the singer-songwriter Kate Bush to public attention.
-As a member of Pink Floyd, he was inducted into the US Rock and Roll Hall of Fame in 1996, and the UK Music Hall of Fame in 2005.
+As a member of Pink Floyd, Gilmour was inducted into the US Rock and Roll Hall of Fame in 1996, and the UK Music Hall of Fame in 2005.
 In 2003, Gilmour was made a Commander of the Order of the British Empire (CBE).
-He was awarded with the Outstanding Contribution title at the 2008 Q Awards.
-In 2023, ''Rolling Stone'' ranked him number 28 in their list of the greatest guitarists of all time.
-He was also voted number 36 in the greatest voices in rock by Planet Rock listeners in 2009.
+He received the award for Outstanding Contribution at the 2008 Q Awards.
+In 2023, ''Rolling Stone'' named him the 28th-greatest guitarist.

 Provided by Wikipedia